-- 3. A school or district may administer the civics test questions in a language other than English to students who qualify for English learner services. - 4.
-Schools and districts may administer civics test questions as part of the social studies curriculum. - 5.
-A district must not prevent a student from graduating or deny a student a high school diploma for failing to correctly answer at least 30 of 50 civics test questions. - 6.
-The school district cannot charge a fee related to this requirement.
+- C. The school district may exempt a student with disabilities from this requirement if the student's IEP team determines the requirement is inappropriate and establishes an alternative requirement. - D. The school district may administer the civics test questions in a language other than English to students who qualify for English learner services. - E. The school district may administer civics test questions as part of the social studies curriculum. - F. The school district must not prevent a student from graduating or deny a student a high school diploma for failing to correctly answer at least 30 of 50 civics test questions. - G. The school district cannot charge a fee related to this requirement.